Priyansh-jsk/Guessing-game/README.md

 # Guessing-game
-A guessing game of a Sentance.
+In this game you have to guess the Sentance.